7hoenix/builder/README.md

 - Integrate with chess api
   - Check for legal position
-  - Show what engine would do when you make a move (Should also add custom type in Square First Chess app to support over rides)
+  - Show possible moves in builder